SECURITY OPERATIONS CENTER

 Building a SOC with Limited Resources is a Race Against Time

-Thankfully, AlienVault provides the foundation you need to build a SOC - without requiring costly implementation services or large teams to manage it.
-With AlienVault USM™, AlienVault Labs Threat Intelligence, and AlienVault OTX™, you’ll achieve a well-orchestrated combination of people, processes, tools and threat intelligence.
+Thankfully, AlienVault® provides the foundation you need to build a SOC—without requiring costly implementation services or large teams to manage it.
+With AlienVault Unified Security Management™ (USM™), powered by threat intelligence from AlienVault Labs Security Research Team and AlienVault Open Threat Exchange™ (OTX™), you can quickly achieve a well-orchestrated combination of people, processes, tools, and threat intelligence.
 All the key ingredients for building a SOC.

 In each chapter of this eBook, we’ll go into detail on each of these essential characteristics.